backupbrew/switchbrew/Sockets services.md

 | 60  | [\#ReadSaveDataFromFsForTest](#ReadSaveDataFromFsForTest "wikilink") |
 | 61  | [\#WriteSaveDataToFsForTest](#WriteSaveDataToFsForTest "wikilink")   |
 | 62  | [\#DeleteSaveDataOfFsForTest](#DeleteSaveDataOfFsForTest "wikilink") |

+## GetEnvironmentIdentifier

+Takes a type-0x16 buffer with size 8.
+Returns a string.

+The output string is used by [NIM](NIM%20services.md "wikilink") for the "eid:%s" in the User-Agent strings.

+This is the "lp1" string also used in domains.

 ## ReadSaveDataFromFsForTest